bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 **How to Re-load the Dock Anytime you Want**

-Deleting the /Users/$currentuser/dockscrap.txt file will allow the launchd to run at User logon which will rebuild the dock again.
+Deleting the "dockscrap.txt" file from "/Users/$currentuser" will allow the launchd to run at User logon which will rebuild the dock again.
+The It will also recreate the "dockscrap.txt" file.
 You can automate this in Jamf Pro to reload the dock as many times as you want by doing the following:

 1. Upload "A_Delete Dockscrap.sh" (found in this repository) to Jamf Pro.
 2. Clone your "Build Custom Dock" Policy.
 Name it something else...like "Build Custom Dock - Self Service"